Hierarchically Modeling BTS Supernovae

 2021-2022; UPenn; Advisor: Prof. Gary Bernstein

-In the fall semester of my senior year, I returned to Prof. Bernstein’s group to develop a model that obtains accurate measurements of fast-moving (high-proper-motion; HPM) stars present in Dark Energy Survey (DES) data.
-I optimized this model in the framework of scene modeling photometry (SMP), a technique for obtaining precise photometric measurements, thus building upon previous work of applying SMP to the modeling of supernovae (SNe) in DES.
+For my my senior honors thesis, I developed a model that obtains accurate measurements of fast-moving (high-proper-motion; HPM) stars present in Dark Energy Survey (DES) data.
+The technique I used is called scene modeling photometry (SMP), which is great for obtaining precise photometric measurements, thus building upon previous work of applying SMP to the modeling of supernovae (SNe) in DES.
 This SMP method is advantageous when studying moving objects because the model takes their motions into account by running on single exposures taken at different times and solving for position-related parameters and flux simultaneously.
 This is a critical improvement on previous DES methods since DES flux measurements are classically run on “co-add” images (many exposures stacked together), causing HPM stars to appear as smears across the image that are then mischaracterized in flux.
 Additionally, when this SMP tool is paired with the Dark Energy Camera’s large size and long exposures, we are able to precisely characterize HPM stars that are too faint to be detected by Gaia, a leading instrument in high-precision photometry, such as ultra-cool brown dwarfs and isolated neutron stars.

 figure-from-thesis

 A set of 20 image-residual pairs for one HPM star.
-The left panel is the original image of this star, and the right is a residual image where the star has gone ``missing" thanks to accurate parameter estimation.
+The left panel is the original image of this star, and the right is a residual image where the star has gone ``missing" thanks to accurate parameter estimation done by my SMP model.
 Each row contains images from one of the DES grizY filters, where the time of observation increases from the leftmost column to rightmost column.
 A crosshair marker denotes the same right ascension and declination position in each image.

 Optical Counterparts to Gravitational Wave Events